Varsion/Varsion/README.md

 ### Hi there is Varsion👋

-🥤I am specializing in Ruby, Ruby on rails and related directions.
+🥤 I am specializing in Ruby, Ruby on rails and related directions.

-🥤And then,I can make some web pages or sites by `PHP、Laravel、HTML、JavaScript` and so on.
+🥤 And then,I can make some web pages or sites by `PHP、Laravel、HTML、JavaScript` and so on.

-You can follow me about my blog [充鸭的手札](https://blog.varsion.cn)
+🥤 You can follow me about my blog [充鸭的手札](https://blog.varsion.cn)

 :e-mail:JianhuaL12@outlook.com